Wnewsom96/Wnewsom96/README.md

 - 📞 How to reach me **wnewsom32@gmail.com or 704-778-7748**

-- 📈  Currently working in Sales in Big Tech (Check Point - Cybersecurity)
+- 📈  Currently working as a Sales Associate in Big Tech (Check Point - Cybersecurity)

 - 📒 Fun fact **I am a forever student, a blessing and a curse.
 Also, I love animals, currently 1 bearded dragon, 2 leopard geckos, 5 cats, and 7 chickens!
 I am also an avid foodie, my favorite types being Thai, Indian and Ethiopian.**